Over 80 people arrested in China for smuggling fake COVID-19 vaccines | Health

-China has arrested over 80 people for smuggling and supplying counterfeit COVID-19 vaccines, amid reports that some of the jabs have already made their way to Africa, the official media reported on Tuesday.
+China has arrested over 80 people for smuggling and supplying counterfeit COVID-19 vaccines, amid reports that some of the jabs have already made their way to Africa, the official media has reported.

-Apart from the arrests, 3,000 doses of the fake vaccines were confiscated from the accused in a special drive that China has carried out to curb vaccine-related crimes, the Global Times reported.
+Apart from the arrests, 3,000 doses of the fake vaccines were confiscated from the accused in a special drive that China has carried out to curb vaccine-related crimes, the Global Times reported on Tuesday.

 The raids were carried out in a joint action by police in Beijing and East China's Jiangsu and Shandong provinces, among other regions.
 The criminal activity was scattered across multiple cities, the report said.
 The suspects were profiting from the illegal manufacture and sale of the vaccines since September last year, the report added.